 Penalty for late filing of Form 26QB:

-- TDS deduction should be for each installment and for each deduction a separate filing of form 26QB is necessary.
+- TDS deduction should be for each instalment.
+Therefore, for each deduction a separate filing of form 26QB is necessary.

-- No need of obtaining Tax deduction account number (TAN) of the person who is necessary to deduct tax in this section.
-Only PAN of the buyer i.e the deductor is necessary for filing form 26QB.
+- No need for obtaining TAN of the person who is necessary to deduct tax in this section.
+So, only PAN of the buyer/deductor is necessary for filing form 26QB.

-Form 16B is the TDS certificate to be issued by the deductor (Buyer of property) to the deductee (Seller of property) in respect of the taxes deducted and deposited into the Government Account.
+The deductor (Buyer of property) issue Form 16B (TDS certificate) to the deductee (Seller of property) in respect of the taxes deducted and deposited into the Government.

-Form 16B will be available for download from the website of Centralized Processing Cell of TDS (TRACES).
+It can be then downloaded from the website of the Centralized Processing Cell of TDS (TRACES).

-After depositing TDS to the government, the buyer is necessary to furnish the TDS certificate (Form 16B) to the seller.
-This is available around 10-15 days after depositing the TDS.
+The buyer after depositing TDS to the government gives a TDS certificate (Form 16B) to the seller.
+It will be available in 10-15 days after depositing the TDS.

-- It comes under the jurisdiction of Municipality or Cantonment Board.
+- If it comes under the jurisdiction of Municipality or Cantonment Board.

 - The population of not less than 10,000.

-- It is situated in any area within below given distance measured aerially.
+- If it is situated in any area within below given distance measured aerially.

-A land will not be treated as Agriculture Land if:
+The land will not be treated as agriculture land if:

 |Population of the Municipality||Distance from Municipal limit or Cantonment Board|

-That is it for this post on TDS on Sale of Immovable Property.
-We hope that it was helpful.
-If you have any more questions, drop them in the comment section below.
+With that, we have come to the end of TDS on Sale of Immovable Property.
+If you have any questions, drop them in our comment section below.